madisonmazza/ecn372-hw2/AI_USAGE.md

 - AI was used as a coding assistant to accelerate implementation and structure the solution.
 - All design choices (model type, feature selection, preprocessing, tuning strategy) were made with human oversight and rationale.
-- The final model, methodology, and documentation were reviewed and refined by the student.
+- The final model, methodology, and documentation were reviewed and refined by me.